 Physicians or physician assistants applying for – or renewing – their Texas medical license must disclose pending investigations or disciplinary actions by any licensing agency or health care entity, as well as criminal conduct.
 It may be tempting to gloss over a past indiscretion, especially if you feel the matter was resolved and had no reflection on your professional career, but honesty remains the best policy.

 There are, however, best practices to consider when presenting the indiscretion to better protect your license and livelihood.
-In this blog, we’ll cover a few important steps to take and some mistakes you should avoid.

 Should You Report Criminal Offenses Such as a DWI to the Texas Medical Board?

 If you are a physician or physician assistant with an arrest or other criminal conduct that should be disclosed during the TMB application process, omitting, or mishandling the way you present a criminal history can have severe consequences.

 TMB applications require truthful answers to Arrest and Criminal History questions such as: